Table of Contents

 }

-must be a single string with no new lines or other special formatting.
+Note that query_instructions must be valid JSON, a single string with no special formatting.

 You: